10 Best Tax Haven Countries in 2025

 Strict customer data confidentiality by Dutch-licensed banks, but financial information can be shared with tax authorities for compliance purposes.

-Is it Difficult to Open a Company in the Netherlands
+Starting a Company in the Netherlands

 The Netherlands offers a relatively streamlined process for company formation with support from Dutch government organisations to help entrepreneurs start their businesses.